-14.(1) A request for access must be made in the prescribed form to the information officer of the governmental body in question at his or her address or fax number or electronic mail address.
+13. (1) A request for access must be made in the prescribed form to the information officer of the governmental body concerned at his or her address or fax number or 20 electronic mail address.

-(2) The form for a request of access prescribed by regulation in terms of section 86(l)(a), read with subsection (1), must at least require from the requester concerned-
+(2) The form for a request of access prescribed for the purposes of subsection (1) must at least require from the requester concerned-

-- (a) to provide sufficient particulars to enable an official of the governmental body concerned to identify the record or records requested; - (b) to indicate which applicable form of access referred to in section 26(2) is required; - (c) to state whether the record in question is preferred in a particular language; - (d) to state whether the requester is a personal, non-commercial or commercial requester and, in the case of a commercial requester, to include the request fee; - (e) to specify a postal address or phone or fax number and, if the request includes an urgent request application, a phone number, for the requester in the Republic; - (f) if, in addition to a written reply, the requester wishes to be informed of the decision on the request in any other manner, to state that manner and the necessary particulars to be so informed; and - (g) in the case of a request for access to a record containing personal information, to state the capacity contemplated in subsection (5) in which the requester is making the request and to submit- - (i) the requester's identity document or a certified copy thereof or any other reasonable proof of the requester's identity; or - (ii) in the case of an authorised representative referred to in subsection (5)(a), reasonable proof of his or her appointment as representative.
+- (a) to provide sufficient particulars to enable an official of the governmental body concerned to identify the record or records requested; 25 - (b) to indicate which applicable form of access referred to in section 25(2) is required; - (c) to state whether the record concerned is preferred in a particular language; - (d) to state whether the requester is a personal, non-commercial or commercial requester and, in the case of a commercial requester, to include the request fee; 30 - (e) to specify a postal address or fax number and, if the request includes an urgent request application, a phone number, for the requester in the Republic; - (f) if, in addition to a written reply, the requester wishes to be informed of the decision on the request in any other manner, to state that manner and the necessary particulars to be so informed; and

-(3) If a requester can, according to the purposes for which access is sought, be classified as a personal, non-commercial and commercial requester or as any two of those requesters, that requester is deemed, for the purposes of this Act, to be that type of requester who would, upon the request for access in question being granted, be liable to pay the higher or highest access fae in respect of the request.
+- (g) in the case of a request for access to a record containing personal information, to state the capacity contemplated in subsection (5) in which the requester is making the request and to submit- - (i) the requester's identity document or a certified copy thereof or any other reasonable proof of the requester's identity; or - (ii) if the requester is not the person to whom or which the personal information relates, reasonable proof of the capacity in which the requester is making the request.

-(4)(a) An individual who because of illiteracy, poor literacy or a physical disability is unable to make a request for access to a record of a governmental boa" in accordance with subsection (l), may make that request orally.
+(3) If a requester can, according to the purposes for which access is sought, be classified as a personal, non-commercial and commercial requester or as any two of those requesters, that requester is regarded, for the purposes of this Act, to be that type of requester who would, upon the request for access being granted, be liable to pay the higher or highest access fee in respect of the request.

-(b) The information officer of that body must reduce that oral request to writing in the prescribed form and provide a copy thereof to the requester in question.
+(4)(a) An individual who because of illiteracy, poor literacy or a physical disability is unable to make a request for access to a record of a governmental body in accordance with subsection (1), may make that request orally.

-(5) A request for access to a record containing personal information may be made-
+(b) The information officer of that body must reduce that oral request to writing in the prescribed form and provide a copy thereof to the requester.

-- (a) by the individual to whom the personal information relates or his or her authorised representative; - (b) if the individual referred to in paragraph (a) is- - (i) under the age of 16 years, by a person having parental responsibility for the individual; - (ii) incapable of managing his or her affairs, by a person appointed by the court to manage those affairs; - (iii) deceased, by the executor of his or her estate.
+- (5) A request for access to a record containing personal information may be made-(a) by the person to whom or which the personal information relates or that person's authorised representative; - (b) if the individual contemplated in paragraph (a) is- - (i) under the age of 16 years, by a person having parental responsibility for 15 the individual; - (ii) incapable of managing his or her own affairs, by a person appointed by the court to manage those affairs; or - (iii) deceased, by the executor of his or her estate.